 As the sticker price of the product moves north, the more these risks become a factor in the buying cycle.
 But you knew that.
 We all know that.

 However, I see a lot of people who try to sell stuff online put together an ebook, a course, or a membership site and after driving traffic to it (and often times at a cost), they’re left wondering why sales were so poor or non-existent.

 Sometimes, it might be the product.
 But more often than not, it’s the way they go about selling the product.
 They’re asking strangers to go home with them on the first date, which statistically tends to have a high risk of failure.

 My premium product is something I call the Consultancy Masterclass.
 It’s $1,799, and sells out almost every time I host the class.

-I like to say that the fact that is sells out has little to do with the sales site’s copy or design.
+I like to say that the fact that it sells out has little to do with the copy or design on the sales page.
 I could drive all the paid traffic in the world to the sales site for the class, and I’d likely make zero return.

 And I’m by no means an expert copywriter, nor have I discovered some secret sauce that allows me to sell thousand dollar products where others struggle to sell stuff for $10.
 What I have done, though, is court my customers.

 The lifecycle of a Masterclass customer is generally something like this:

 - Reads an article of mine and takes my five day free course.
 They’re also now on my newsletter, and getting free educational content each week in their inbox.

 - A little later, picks up my introductory book (generally through a little autoresponder nudging on my part), “Double Your Freelancing Rate” for $49, which for a B2B transaction is practically like buying a pack of Juicy Fruit.